ethtop90/solidity_base/docs/introduction-to-smart-contracts.rst

 Transactions
 ============

-..
-TODO: See where below, link

-A transaction is a message that is sent from one account to another account (which might be the same or empty, see below).
+A transaction is a message that is sent from one account to another account (which might be the same account or an empty account).
 It can include binary data (called "payload") and Ether.

 If the target account contains code, that code is executed and